8 Popular Graphic Novels for the Nerdy German Language Learner

 A well-known story among Germans, the graphic novel offers a peek into what it truly felt like to live in Nazi Germany, along with the survival skills needed to push through.

-From vampires roaming the streets of Berlin to a boxer fighting internal and external battles, this is only a hint of the beautiful German graphic novels available to you online and if you decide to visit Germany one day.
+From vampires roaming the streets of Berlin to a boxer fighting internal and external battles, the list above is only a hint of the beautiful German graphic novels available to you online or if you decide to visit Germany one day.

 I recommend you think of a genre you enjoy and start with a graphic novel that aligns with those interests.
 If you enjoy the graphic novel, keep the learning momentum going by seeking out other graphic novels from that same author.
 Happy reading!